DynamicDevices/openthread-border-router-block/README.md

 `Bus 001 Device 003: ID 1915:0000 Nordic Semiconductor ASA Thread Co-Processor`

-# Building CLI test firmware for Nordic nRF52840
+# Building MQTT-SN CLI test firmware for Nordic nRF52840

 Until we have multicast advertising and `SEARCHGW` working properly you will need to go to the container and look at `ifconfig` to work out the IP address